 Learn more about the jobs of some of our graduates on the page Ydy fy swydd yn dy siwtio? / What job would suit you?

 What opportunities for work experience will be available during my studies?

 Learn about the different opportunities offered by our Careers Service.

 Teaching & Learning

-You will be assigned a personal tutor for the duration of your degree course, who can help you with any academic or personal issues.
+You will be assigned a personal tutor for the duration of your degree course.
+The tutor will be able to help you with any academic or personal issues.
 You are welcome to contact your personal tutor at any time if you need assistance.

-A Levels BCC with evidence of linguistic ability
+A Levels BBB-BCC with evidence of linguistic ability